ClinicalTrials.Veeva

 About

-Study population: Patients with end-stage liver disease undergoing a liver transplantation not meeting any exclusion criteria.
+Study population: Patients with end-stage liver disease (ESLD) undergoing a liver transplantation, not meeting any exclusion criteria.

-Primary endpoint: The primary feasibility endpoint is an overall recruitment rate ≥ 4 patients/month across all three participating sites.
+Primary feasibility endpoint: An overall recruitment rate ≥ 4 patients/month across all four participating sites.

-Secondary endpoint: The secondary feasibility endpoints are a protocol adherence > 90%, a 30-day (or hospital discharge) and 6-month outcome measurement > 90%, and a mean difference in total intraoperative volume received (crystalloids and colloids combined) > 1000 ml between groups.
+Secondary feasibility endpoints: A protocol adherence > 90%, a 30-day (or hospital discharge) and 6-month outcome measurement > 90%, and a mean difference in total intraoperative volume received (crystalloids and colloids combined) > 1000 ml between groups.

 Full description

-MAIN OBJECTIVE The main objective of the REFIL-1 pilot study is to establish the feasibility (recruitment, adherence, outcome measurement) of conducting a Canadian multicentre randomized controlled trial comparing an intraoperative low-splanchnic blood volume restrictive fluid management strategy to a cardiac output optimised liberal fluid management strategy in adult LT for ESLD.
+MAIN OBJECTIVE The main objective of the REFIL-1 pilot study is to establish the feasibility (recruitment, adherence, outcome measurement) of conducting a Canadian multicentre randomized controlled trial comparing an intraoperative low-splanchnic blood volume restrictive fluid management strategy to a cardiac output optimised liberal fluid management strategy in adult liver transplantation (LT) for ESLD.
 The hypothesis is that a Canadian multicentre clinical trial is feasible.

 TERTIARY OBJECTIVES Our tertiary objective is to measure the cost-effectiveness of the proposed intervention based on the composite outcome of any severe postoperative complications and graft loss.